 - Is there a shared bank account or other utility account?

 If you’re able to answer “yes” to more than one of the above then you might be able to modify or terminate your alimony.
 A well-versed family lawyer will able to help you determine and assess the merits of your claim.

 For advice on cohabitation and alimony and all it’s aspects, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Law Offices of Korol and Velen, Certified Family Law Specialists

 Los Angeles, CA 90048